Types of Flutter Animations

 Physics-based Animations

-Physics-based animations are used whenever there is a need to simulate real-world physics effects in animation.
-Flutter provide PhysicsSimulation and Simulation base class that helps to create animations that respond to physical forces like friction, gravity, velocity, etc. This type of animation is perfect for achieving natural and life-like effects such as bounce, spring, drag, etc.
+base class that helps to create animations that respond to physical forces like friction, gravity, velocity, etc. This type of animation is perfect for achieving natural and life-like effects such as bounce, spring, drag, etc.

 SpringSimulation simulation = SpringSimulation(